chrlzs/world-map-dashboard/README.md

 - **Country Data**: GeoJSON files are used to store country boundary data and are rendered via Leaflet.js.
 - **Visual Effects**: The project includes hover and click effects, which can be adjusted in `map.js`.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -m 'Add a new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.